bbbales2/keyboard/README.md

 This is a prototype touchpad keyboard.

 The idea is you should be able to type messages on a touchpad even if the letters themselves aren't visible on that touchpad.

-My issue with touch typing interfaces is the regular typing ones make you press actual key buttons on a screen.
-I think touch typing interfaces should be more liberal about applying spellchecking/word replacement technology.

-I get that this doesn't work everywhere (for instance, typing urls where things can be mispelled and stuff), but a lot of my typing on touchscreens is just quick e-mails to my family or dumb messages to my friends.
-I don't need precision.
-I just need some speed and a half-assed interface and they can figure out the rest.

-I prototyped this up on my Ubuntu laptop in hopes of eventually using the technology on a Steam controller.
+I got this idea when I bought my new Steam controller and tried to type a message on it.
+Using the two trackpads like mice seems neeeearly good enough, but it just isn't very fast.

+I felt like I just wanted to type with my thumbs.
+I wanted to press where the keys maybe were and let Valve figure out the rest.

+To test if this vague sorta keyboarding is possible, I built this touchpad keyboard.
+It lets you type on a tiny laptop trackpad (tested on a Lenovo x201).
+For people who are familiar with the layout of a regular keyboard, I expect it would be quite intuitive.

+Ideally it could be ported to a Steam controller in split keyboard mode.

+The downside to this sorta keyboard is that you really need to lean on heavyweight autocomplete-style statistics.
+That means you can't be typing very technical things, or you can't be typing things that you don't have a reference on.
+For instance, it's probably not a good idea to try to program with an interface like this, but using such an interface to communicate with your friends should be okay.

+You can see the keyboard in operation here: https://youtu.be/ec3d1kan4jg

 Using
 =============